dndx/phantun/README.md

 Note that Phantun does not add any additional header other than IP and TCP headers in order to pass through stateful packet inspection!

 Phantun's additional overhead: `12 bytes`.
-I other words, when using Phantun, the usable payload for UDP packet is reduced by 12 bytes.
+In other words, when using Phantun, the usable payload for UDP packet is reduced by 12 bytes.
 This is the minimum overhead possible when doing such kind of obfuscation.